-Crossing ID: : WC03 NGR: NGR 301 660, 593821 Route: Crossing approximately 0.6km north of Turbine 4.
+Crossing ID: WC03 NGR: NGR 301660, 593821 Route: Crossing approximately 0.6km north of Turbine 4.
 Watercourse: Ox Cleuch (Glenkiln Burn tributary), Water of Ae Catchment.
 Description: Bed material consists of cobbles, gravel and soil/clay.
 No bedrock visible at bed layer.
 Bank material is vegetation and soil.
 Small watercourse with rippled flow.
-The main channel is approximately 4.0m wide and 2.0m deep, with the valley 8.0m wide and 3.0m deep.
+The main channel is approximately 1.0m wide and 0.5m deep, with the valley 8.0m wide and 3.0m deep.
 The watercourse flows south to the confluence with Glenkiln Burn, approximately 1.3km downstream of this crossing.
-Downstream culvert is suspended above natural channel.
+340 Downstream culvert is suspended above natural channel.
 The channel is incised with bank collapse evident downstream on the left bank.
 During the site visit, a deep pool below the culvert was noted.
-Catchment Area: Approximately 0.35km Peak Flows (m3/s): Not available for this sub-catchment, WC08 values are considered representative.
-Mean Flow (m3/s): $Q{mean} = 0.011 \text{m}^3/\text{s}$ Flood Risk: Identified on SEPA Flood Risk Map: No. Ecology: No evidence of fish present within this burn; however, the ecological surveys indicated the Glenkiln B identified with habitat suitability for both juvenile and adult salmonids.
-Surveys indicated good trout num No evidence of water vole or otters were recorded during the surveys around the Ox Cleuch crossing. d trout numbers present.
+Catchment Area: Approximately 0.35km 2 3004 Peak Flows (m 3 /s): Not available for this sub-catchment, WC08 values are considered representative.
+N===== + Mean Flow (m 3 /s): $Q{mean} = 0.011 m^3/s$ 200- Flood Risk: Identified on SEPA Flood Risk Map: No. Ecology: No evidence of fish present within this burn; however, the ecological surveys indicated the Glenkiln Burn has been identified with habitat suitability for both juvenile and adult salmonids.
+Surveys indicated good trout numbers present.
+No evidence of water vole or otters were recorded during the surveys around the Ox Cleuch crossing.
 Crossing Type: Existing culvert to be replaced by oversized circular culvert for this crossing.
-CAR Application: This would be anticipated to be require a CAR Registration and constructed following the Rules.
-However, due to the bank erosion noted during the site visit, a Simple Licence might I
+CAR Application: This would be anticipated to be require a CAR Registration and constructed following the relevant General Binding Rules.
+However, due to the bank erosion noted during the site visit, a Simple Licence might be required.

-Crossing ID: WC04 NGR: NGR 301004, 594116 Route: Crossing approximately 1.2km west of Turbine 7 Watercourse: Auchendowal Sike (Glenkiln Burn tributary), Water of Ae Catchment Bed material consists of cobbles and gravel.
+Crossing ID: WC04 NGR: NGR 301004, 594116 Route: Crossing approximately 1.2km west of Turbine 7 Watercourse: Auchendowal Sike (Glenkiln Burn tributary), Water of Ae Catchment Description: Bed material consists of cobbles and gravel.
 Bank material is boulders, vegetation and soil.
-The main channel is approximately 6.0m wide and 4.0m deep, with the valley 30m wide.
+The main channel is approximately 1.0m wide and 0.5m deep, with the valley 30m wide.
 The watercourse flows south to the confluence with Glenkiln Burn, approximately 1.5km downstream of this crossing.
-Catchment Area: Approximately 0.34km Peak Flows (m3/s): Not available for this sub-catchment, WC08 values are considered representative.
-Mean Flow (m3/s): $Q{mean} = 0.011 \text{m}^3/\text{s}$ Flood Risk: Identified on SEPA Flood Risk Map: No. Ecological surveys indicated that there is limited habitat suitability for fish and there is no evidence of fish present within the Auchendowal Sike.
+Catchment Area: Approximately 0.34km 2 .
+Peak Flows (m 3 /s): Not available for this sub-catchment, WC08 values are considered representative.
+Mean Flow (m3/s): $Q{mean} = 0.011 m^3/s$ Flood Risk: Identified on SEPA Flood Risk Map: No. Ecology: Ecological surveys indicated that there is limited habitat suitability for fish and there is no evidence of fish present within the Auchendowal Sike.
 However, ecological surveys indicated the Glenkiln burn has been identified with habitat suitability for both juvenile and adult salmonids.
 No evidence of water vole or otters were recorded during the surveys around the Auchendowal Sike crossing.
 Crossing Type: Existing culvert to be replaced by oversized circular culvert for this crossing.
 CAR Application: This would be anticipated to require a CAR Registration and constructed following the relevant General Binding Rules.
+1